 Global Residence Programme Malta

 The Global Residence Programme was launched in 2013 through Legal Notice 167 of 2013 with the purpose of attracting High Net Worth Individuals by offering a special tax status.
-It is one of a number of Malta residence programmes seeking to attract affluent investors to the Maltese islands.
+It is one of several Malta residency programmes seeking to attract affluent investors to the Maltese islands.
 The Malta Global Residence Programme is available to persons who are not EU, EEA or Swiss nationals and their dependents.
 On successful application of the Global Residence Programme, the applicant and their dependents are issued with a residence permit that allows the beneficiaries to reside, settle or stay indefinitely in Malta.

 What are the conditions?

 In order for the Malta Global Residence Programme application to be successful a number of conditions must be satisfied and these include: